siefer2005/WeatherWise/README.md

    git clone https://github.com/JuanAntBuit/WeatherProject.git
    ```

-2. Create a local.properties file in the project root if it does not exist.
+2. Create a local.properties file in the project root if it does not exist

 4. Get a free OpenWeatherMap API Key at [https://home.openweathermap.org/users/sign_in](https://home.openweathermap.org/users/sign_in)